MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/wv2deploymentwixcustomactionsample.md

 ---
 # WiX Custom Action to deploy the WebView2 Runtime

-This is a WebView2 sample demonstrating how to use a WiX Custom Action to deploy the WebView2 Runtime.
+This sample, **WV2DeploymentWiXCustomActionSample**, demonstrates how to use a WiX Custom Action to deploy the WebView2 Runtime.

 *  Sample name: **WV2DeploymentWiXCustomActionSample**
 *  Repo directory: **WV2DeploymentWiXCustomActionSample**